Hemis

 Frequently Asked Questions

-Q: Is Hemis worth visiting in 2025?
+Q: Is Hemis worth visiting?

 Q: How many days are enough for Hemis?